 Ede and Ravenscroft Prize Committee

-The Ede and Ravenscroft Prize is an annual award for the best postgraduate research student awarded for the first time in 1991 and is generously funded by Ede and Ravenscroft, appointed robemakers to HM The Queen.
-Shortlisted candidates are invited to give presentations on their research at an open event in the 4West Graduate Centre, and the Prize Committee announces the winner at a reception following the presentations.
-The prize winner is reported to Senate.
+The prize is an annual award for the best postgraduate research student awarded for the first time in 1991 and is generously funded by Ede and Ravenscroft, appointed robemakers to HM The Queen.
+Shorlisted candidates are invited to give presentations on their research at an open event in the 4West Graduate Centre, and the committee announces the winner at a reception following the presentations.
+The winner is reported to Senate.
 The value of the prize is £1000, with each of the shortlisted finalists receiving a amazon gift card to the value of £50 funded by the University.

 |Professor Jonathan Knight||Chair, Pro-Vice-Chancellor (Research)||ex-officio|

 |Dr Ed Keogh||Faculty of Humanities and Social Sciences, Member of University Research Students Committee||2019|

 |Professor Tina Duren||Faculty of Engineering and Design||2019|

 |Professor David Galbreath||Faculty of Humanities and Social Sciences||co-opted|

 The committee will normally meet in the Spring to consider nominations for the prize and will confim a shortlist of students.
 Finalist will be required to make an oral presentation to a University audience, inlcluding the committee.

 The minutes and summaries of meetings of the committee are not published under the Freedom of Information Act 2000.
 Further information about the Act (inlcuding the reason why such information is exempt from publication).
 If you have any queries about the business conducted by the committee, please contact Mark Pender.